Avinash1533/2D-MHD-MRI-Simulation/README.md

 A Python-based 2D Magnetohydrodynamic simulation of the Magneto-Rotational Instability using Constrained Transport.

+This project implements a vectorized MHD solver to simulate Magnetorotational Instability (MRI) in accretion disks, capturing turbulence and angular momentum transport.

+Validated with a growth rate of γ ≈ 0.182 consistent with theory.

 📄 **Research Paper (DOI):** https://doi.org/10.5281/zenodo.19553385

 This repository contains a fully vectorized Python-based magnetohydrodynamic (MHD) solver developed to simulate Magnetorotational Instability (MRI) in accretion disks.